Slins-23/Path-Finding/README.md

 P = Start/Pause/Resume the path finding.
 <br>
 S = Enables the selection of the starting tile.
 When toggled on, the tile you select will be set as the starting point.
 (Only one tile can be the starting point.
-If selecting another tile while a start point was already set, the starting point will be replaced with the new one.)
+If selecting another tile while a start point was already set, the previous starting point will be replaced with the new one.)
 <br>
 T = Same thing as the "S" key, except it selects the target point.
 <br>